theSherwood/Mentat/README.md

        multiple plugins simultaneously from the same development TiddlyWiki.

-    8. when you're ready to release, simply run `$ npm run release` to create the release file(s) in `editions/release/output`.
+    8. when you're ready to release, simply run `$ npm run release` to create the release file(s) directly in the root directory.
 Rinse, then repeat as necessary.
+(See note 1)

 # Re-Initialize Plugin Git Repository